Please note: If you decide to purchase a product through a link on the site, we may earn a commission without additional cost to you. Learn More >

 Things to Consider Before You Part with Your Money

-Even though personal coffee makers are becoming more and more popular I still find myself using the tried and tested coffee makers that don’t limit the type coffee you can use and allow you to brew for more than one person at a time.
+Even though personal coffee makers are becoming more and more popular, I still find myself using the tried and tested regular coffee makers that don’t limit the type of coffee you can use and also allow you to brew for more than just one person at a time.